Environmental criminology: Practical applications

 Concentrated areas of high level of crime, known as crime hot spots, may have situational factors that help explain why the particular place is a problem.
 Could be that the place is poorly supervised, has poor "place management", has poor lighting or other characteristics.
 Changing some of those situational factors may help reduce levels of crime in that place.

+The Routine Activity Theory was developed by Marcus Felson and Lawrence E. Cohen in the late 1970's.
+Unlike other theories concerning crime, The Routine Activity Theory studies crime as an event that relates to the crimes environment and ecological process that happened.

+During and after World War II, when states were expanding crime was raising significantly due to areas society was making.
+Therefore, making certain places easy access for crime.
+Automobiles were booming, making it easier to get around.
+It enables criminals to be able to go and pursue crime.
+Social changes in society, much like college, urbanization, suburbanization, lifestyles, and woman working are big contributors to environmental crime.

 The broken windows theory is the idea that there is importance to disorder when it comes to assisting and generating crime.
 General disorder leads to fear from a community, which allows for more crime to be committed because of decreased social control.
 In other words, an un-fixed broken window will ultimately lead to more broken windows.
 Smaller problems such as drugs or gangs in a community that are not being actively taken care of by the police cause people to leave these areas out of fear.
 As the area becomes scarcer in population, the crime will progressively become more serious.